justeattakeaway/pie/.changeset/cuddly-ants-attend.md

 "@justeattakeaway/pie-components-config": minor
 ---

-[Changed] - use iPhone 11 Pro for @mobile visual tests to better align with 375px breakpoint
+[Changed] - use Galaxy S8 for @mobile visual tests to better align with 375px breakpoint (temporary fix until we move to storybook for visual tests)